-- Funding: The Funded Ratio increased from 93.8% to 94.5%.
-The investment gain caused in a 1.0% increase in the Funded Ratio; however, this was somewhat offset by the actuarial loss due to actual salary increases for continuing actives that exceeded those assumed. - Contribution Rates: The County normal cost rate decreased from 10.16% to 10.09%.
-The County's required contribution rate to finance the Unfunded Actuarial Accrued Liability (UAAL) over 30 years decreased from 2.24% to 1.99%.
-The result is a decrease in the required total contribution rate from the prior valuation of 0.32% (from 12.40% to 12.08% of payroll).
-The most important factor causing this decrease was the asset gain, although this was somewhat offset by the higher than assumed salary increases.
+• Contribution Rates: The County Normal Cost rate increased slightly from 10.09% to 10.10%.
+The County's required contribution rate to finance the Unfunded Actuarial Accrued Liability (UAAL) over 30 years increased from 1.99% to 4.12%.
+The result is an increase in the required total employer contribution rate from the prior valuation of 2.14% (from 12.08% to 14.22% of payroll).
+The most important factor causing this increase was the recognition of investment losses combined with the new Funding Policy, which resulted in a 2.15% increase.
+All other factors had only a minor impact, causing a 0.01% decrease in total.
+There are no recommended changes to member contribution rates.